 One of the hot topics that you’ve likely heard floating around the workplace is ergonomics.
 According to its dictionary definition, ergonomics is the “study of people’s efficiency in their working environment.”
 In the context of the office, it refers to the productivity within your workspace, and many businesses are tearing down cubicles and replacing traditional workstations with new models in the name of sweeping improvements.
 Among these popular trends is this new desk solution: sit and stand desk.

 A sit-stand desk, also referred to as an ergonomic desk, is the most up and coming type of workstation.
 Your sit-stand workstation can vary in design, but what each one offers is the ability to upgrade your workspace.
 The way you layout your desk is customizable and all about your preference!
 Some people enjoy using a laptop stand on their desk for better productivity and viewability while working.
 These setups allow you to readjust your office desk and help your blood flow while you work.
 And it’s not just some fancy way to elevate your computer screen.
 Standing desks encourage health, work effectiveness, and overall productivity.

-To get the most out of your ergonomic workstation, consider the following standing desk best practices.
+To get the most out of your standing workstation, consider the following ergonomic standing desk best practices.

-There’s a wide range of standing desks, and each one functions slightly differently.
-To get the most out of your sit and stand workstation, make sure you know which kind you want and how it works.
+There’s a wide range of desks that support a standing workstation, and each one functions slightly differently.
+To get the most out of your sit and stand workstation, make sure you know which ergonomic desk you want and how it works.
 The five most common standing desks are: